Mortgage crisis looms for Trinidad and Tobago’s housing market

 The average mortgage interest rate was 7.5% in May 2019, unchanged since November 2012.
 Commercial banks´ basic prime lending rate was 9.26%.
 The central bank’s repo rate has been 5% since June 2018., according to the Central Bank of Trinidad and Tobago.

 To support housing demand, the Residential Stamp Duty threshold has been reduced for first-time homeowners from TT$850,000 (US$125,300) to TT$1,500,000 (US$221,160), saving homebuyers TT$37,000 (US$5,455) on closing costs.

 |TT$850,000 – TT$1,250,000||TT$12,000||First TT$1,500,000|

 The expat rental market

-Trinidad and Tobago’s upscale neighbourhoods, mostly in the West region, became popular with expats during the housing boom, and commanded high rentals.
-However, the economic downturn caused an outflow of these foreign renters.
-As a result, rents for a large number of properties fell substantially.
-However in 2015, residential rents have stabilized.
+The economic downturn has caused an outflow of foreign renters.
+As a result, rents for a large number of properties have fallen substantially.

 Some of the most attractive locations to rent or buy in Trinidad are: